opea-project/GenAIExamples/ChatQnA/docker/xeon/README.md

 6. LLM backend Service

 In first startup, this service will take more time to download the LLM file.
-Before it's down, the service won't be ready.
+After it's finished, the service will be ready.

 Use `docker logs CONTAINER_ID` to check if the download is finished.